edterbak/NodeRed_Heishamon_control/README.md

 - Added 4 new Panasonic models to the list
 - Removed debugging options from LOG dashboard
 - Fix: Store Quietmode to restore if Addon-Quietmode for SoftStart routine is used.
+- Updated SoftStart help for the new function SoftStart-Quietmode.

 ********